Internal Audit Applicability as Per 2013 Companies Act

 The internal audits of a firm can be classified into the following categories:

-One of the responsibilities of an investigative audit is to look into a certain department inside a company.
+One of the responsibilities of an investigative audit is to look into a specific department inside a company.
 It is responsible for spotting errors and fraud within a company.

 Penalties